 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.

 Similar Games With More Accessibility Features for Visual

 If you want to play Bioshock, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Bioshock has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Bioshock which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.

 Similar Games With More Accessibility Features for Audio